 Using Gas Detectors to Measure Carbon Monoxide and Carbon Dioxide

-When it comes to choosing a gas detector in the workplace, a single-gas carbon monoxide detector will not measure carbon dioxide levels, nor does it work the other way around.
+When it comes to choosing an industrial gas detector for the workplace, a single-gas carbon monoxide detector will not measure carbon dioxide levels, nor does it work the other way around.
 The sensors are specific for each gas.
-The good news is you have several options when it comes to the best gas detector for monitoring carbon monoxide and/or carbon dioxide, including single-gas, multi-gas, portable and area monitors.
+The good news is you have several options when it comes to the best gas detector for monitoring carbon monoxide and/or carbon dioxide, including personal single-gas monitors, multi-gas monitors, and area monitors.
 The most important factor in choosing the right instrument is that you understand the environment and properties of the gas or gases you’ll be monitoring.